paladin-t/c4gpu/README.md

 rt.set_pass_pipe(p0, true, "o0", "v0", "o1", "v1") ' Sets how to pass output data from p0 to p1 as input.
 ~~~~~~~~~~

+In the above code, the first parameter of `set_pass_pipe` specifies the ahead pass, and the second boolean parameter indicates whether the output data would flow to its following pass.
+The rest variadic arguments list in a form of key-value pairs tells the naming rules of data flow.
+Here `p0`'s output `o0` links to `p1`'s input `v0`, `p0`'s `o1` links to `p1`'s `v1`.

+Without invoking `set_pass_pipe`, the linked passes work as a sequence one by one, but without output to input data flow.

+It's also possible to partially set some of the data by piping, and the rest by common prepared input buffers.

 ## Limitations

 It requires OpenGL 2.0 or OpenGL ES 3.0 to use the Transform Feedback.
 Some GPUs didn't implement texture sampler in vertex shader.